Etondi/Web_Scraping/README.md

 # Export the DataFrame to a CSV file in the 'data' directory
 df.to_csv('data/web_scraping_data.csv', index=False)
 ```

-## Exploratory Data Analysis (EDA)
-- Not applicable for this project as the focus is on web scraping and data extraction.

-## Data Analysis
-- The data analysis part is not covered in this guided project.
-The primary objective was to extract and clean the data.

 ## Results/Findings
 - Successfully extracted and cleaned the data from the Wikipedia page.